IESL Program Guidelines

 - Sometimes during the term you might get sick or have an emergency.
 If this happens to you, please email or call your teacher and do not come to class.

 Sometimes students will go to a class and think that it is too easy for them.
 The student may want to request to change their level if this happens.
+DO NOT take the reading/writing Accuplacer placement test in counseling and advising.
+That does not allow you to test into credit programs.
+By taking the test and getting a low score, you may get a hold on your account that will create problems for your registration.

-How to request a change of level:
+How to request a change of level for students in levels A-E:

 - Attend class in the level assigned every day Monday, Tuesday and Wednesday of week 1.